grahamasam/Rock_Throwing/README.md

-A simple physics simulation to throw a rock around the webpage.
+A simple physics simulation to throw a rock around a webpage.

-Tracks and displays the current height of the rock and the max height it has reached.
+Tracks and displays the current height of the rock and the maximum height it has reached.

 The max height is also displayed in the tab title.